Turning pucks into bucks

-Long-time professor Randy Swedburg retired from Concordia five years ago — yet he remains very much a part of a sporting and generous community.
+Long-time professor Randy Swedburg retired from Concordia five years ago, yet he remains part of a sporting and generous community.

-The faculty-staff shinny hockey league he co-founded 25 years ago has tripled to some 30 players, three of whom — academics Jim McIntosh, Dennis Dicks and Swedburg himself — still lace up for friendly matches.
+The faculty-staff shinny hockey league he co-founded 25 years ago now boasts some 30 players.
+Three of the original players — academics Jim McIntosh, Dennis Dicks and Swedburg himself — still lace up for friendly matches.

-The league, which attracts 30-somethings to septuagenarians, meets twice a week at Loyola’s Ed Meagher Arena.
+The league, which attracts players ranging from 30-somethings to septuagenarians, meets twice a week at the Ed Meagher Arena on the Loyola Campus.

 The scrimmages do more than net pucks.
-Swedburg and his teammates recently donated $3,200 in support of student athletes as part of the Community Campaign, the university’s internal fundraising initiative, this year themed "Our community.
-Our Choice."
+Swedburg and his teammates recently donated $3,200 in support of student athletes as part of the Community Campaign, the university’s internal fundraising initiative.
+This year’s theme is “Our community.
+Our choice.”

-“We hope that someone who may not have been able to get a degree will be supported and have a better quality of life because of it,” says Swedburg, who taught at Concordia for 28 years.
+“We hope that someone who may not have been able to get a degree will be supported and have a better quality of life because of it,” says Swedburg, who taught in the Department of Applied Human Sciences at Concordia for 28 years.

 The league has helped engender a culture of giving and every player has donated to the Community Campaign.
 Members have raised thousands of dollars for student scholarships.

-Swedburg was director of the Centre for Human Relations and Community Studies and the Centre for Mature Students.
+Swedburg was director of the Centre for Human Relations and Community Studies and the Centre for Mature Students (now called the Student Transition Centre).
 He is also a former chair of the Community Campaign and sat on its advisory committee and that of the Shuffle for several years.